Xenonwizard/bus-tracker-telebot/README.md

 ## ☁️ Deploy to Cloud Run

 Use [Google Secret Manager](https://cloud.google.com/secret-manager) to store the contents of `credentials.json`.

+Uncomment the cloud run code as mentioned above.

+Build the Docker Image as mentioned above.

 Deploy docker image on GCR: